Twitter reveals big changes to conversations and new camera features

 On Tuesday, the company offered the public its first look at a new prototype for the Twitter app, which the company is calling "twttr" in a nod to CEO and co-founder Jack Dorsey's first tweet, that includes a variety of changes to how Twitter looks and operates, centered on a new format for conversations and color-coded replies.

+The app is a public beta test and the changes may never be integrated into Twitter's core experience.

-The prototype also removes the engagement counts showing the number of retweets or "likes" a tweet receives.
+The prototype also moves the engagement counts for replies behind a tap.
 This change is designed to make Twitter a little friendlier.

 “We’re also actually working on changing the product and changing the policies to improve the health of the conversations,” Coleman said, pointing to faster and more “proactive” enforcement including the takedown of accounts spreading hoaxes and conspiracy theories.

-Note: CORRECTION (March 13, 2019, 3:30 p.m.
-ET): An earlier version of this article misstated the changes that Twitter is testing in a prototype app.
-Twitter is testing putting engagement counts on replies behind a user tap, not removing the engagement counts for tweets.